 As criminologists, we are typically well trained in evaluation methodology but less so in the issues and nuances associated with technology deployment.
 When we evaluate criminal justice technology, we must understand both the capacity of the technology and how people use it.
 Focusing on one at the expense of the other can render the entire evaluation effort futile.

-We learned that lesson the hard way during an NIJ-funded evaluation of the use of radio frequency identification device (RFID) technology to reduce sexual assaults and inmate infractions in a women's prison.
-Although our evaluation revealed much about the promise of RFID technology for monitoring, tracking, and investigating inmates, it was seen largely as a failure, because the implementation of the technology was fraught with problems.
+We learned that lesson the hard way during an NIJ-funded evaluation of the use of radio frequency identification device (RFID) technology to reduce sexual assaults and infractions by those incarcerated in a women's prison.
+Although our evaluation revealed much about the promise of RFID technology for monitoring, tracking, and investigating individuals, it was seen largely as a failure, because the implementation of the technology was fraught with problems.
 (Read more about the evaluation.)

 Social science publications often favor studies that yield statistically significant findings in the expected direction.
 But we can arguably learn much more from failure than from success, and these lessons can help improve both technology deployment and evaluation methodologies.